Form 1099 for Foreign Contractors: IRS Rules and Filing Requirements Explained

 What If a Foreign Contractor Performs Work in the U.S.?

-The rules change dramatically if your foreign contractor performs any portion of their work within U.S. borders.
-According to IRS instructions, even brief visits can trigger reporting requirements if work is performed.
+The rules change significantly if your foreign contractor performs any portion of their work within U.S. borders.
+According to IRS instructions, even brief visits can trigger reporting requirements if work is performed during that time.

 Partial U.S. Work Triggers 1099 Requirements

-Let’s say you hire a Canadian web developer who lives in Toronto.
-They complete 90% of your project remotely from Canada, but they travel to your New York office for a week-long strategy session.
+Say you hire a Canadian web developer who lives in Toronto.
+They complete 90% of your project remotely from Canada, but travel to your New York office for a week-long strategy session.
 Because they performed services within the U.S., you must:

 • Issue Form 1099-NEC for the full contract amount (not just the portion performed in the U.S.)

-• Apply appropriate backup withholding if they haven’t provided a valid TIN
+• Apply appropriate backup withholding if they have not provided a valid TIN

 • Ensure compliance with state tax requirements where work was performed